RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 - The alternative method must meet the issuance and latency requirements for CRLs stated in Sections 4.9.7 and 4.9.8.

-###  Special Requirements Related To Key Compromise
+###  Special Requirements Related to Key Compromise

 When a CA certificate is revoked a CRL must be issued within 18 hours of notification.